In this article, I will be sharing with you 10 seemingly harmless signs of a toxic relationship.

 Some people, even if they enter in to a relationship, will physically be there in the room or in the house with you, but they will never fully embrace connection and engagement with you.

-So what is left is this feeling of coldness, even if the relationship looks perfect on the outside.
+So what is left inside of the relationship is this feeling of coldness, even if the relationship looks perfect on the outside.

 Feel how much it hurts in your heart to tolerate this over the long term.
 Listen to your heart.
 Often, your heart will feel the hurt even if you’ve made your mind ignore it time after time.